Ernest Hall (Arizona politician): Life outside politics

 In 1905 Hall and his brother Dick, along with C. H. Pratt and Charles Caldwell, the latter two both of Pittsburgh, Pennsylvania, developed the townsite of Salome, Arizona.
 They drilled a well on the site, the first well drilled in northern Yuma County.
 The four men also incorporated the Arizona Contracting Company, which was formed to develop the townsite, as well as to engage in mineral exploration.
 In 1906 Hall was splitting his time between Wickenburg, where he had a home, and Salome, where he was appointed postmaster, with his brother Dick being vice-postmaster.
 Early in 1908, he became an agent for the fruit tree company, Stark Brothers, of Louisiana, Missouri.
 Later that year, he and his father, Thomas, had begun a fruit farm in Maricopa County, southwest of Phoenix, named the Blue Ribbon Ranch.
 The two continued to be the local representatives for the Stark Brothers.
 By 1910 they were exporting fruit to other states.

 Hall served as the superintendent of the agricultural division of the Arizona State Fair in 1910 and 1911.
 He married Lillian M. Knall in Phoenix on February 28, 1912.
 In 1917, after the regular session of the legislature, Hall returned to Wickenburg to oversee the operations of the Glory Hall Mine, which he co-owned with his brother, Dick.
 In October of that year, he put his Blue Ribbon Ranch up for sale, and became the editor of the Wickenburg Miner.
-In 1917, after the regular session of the legislature, Hall returned to Wickenburg to oversee the operations of the Glory Hall Mine, which he co-owned with his brother, Dick.
-In October of that year, he put his Blue Ribbon Ranch up for sale, and became the editor of the Wickenburg Miner.